salihtutun/Steps-Being-Data-Scientist-in-3-months/README.md

 # Learn_Machine_Learning_in_3_Months

 This is the Curriculum for "Learn Machine Learning in 3 Months" [this](https://youtu.be/Cr6VqTRO1v0) video by Siraj Raval on Youtube
+You can watch Siraj's video and learn how to follow weeks.

 # Month 1